-Investment Policy NUMBER 4.07

-PAGE NO.: 5

-EFFECTIVE DATE: 24 APR 18

-10. Rep urchase Agreements

-- - - - (Maximum Share of Portfolio: 20% of the Portfolio Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: Not to exceed 270 days from the settlement Minimum Rating: n/a Other Restrictions: Collateral may only be in any securities authorized in items A Master Repurchase Agreement must be on file with the D Security must be marked to market on a daily basis and del the District's custodial bank at a market value of at least 102 1, or 2 District ivered to
+- Maximum Share of Portfolio: 20% of the Portfolio - Maximum Issuer Limit: n/a - Maximum Issue Limit: n/a - Maximum Maturity: Not to exceed 270 days from the settlement date - Minimum Rating: n/a - Other Restrictions: - o Collateral may only be in any securities authorized in items 1, or 2 - o A Master Repurchase Agreement must be on file with the District - Security must be marked to market on a daily basis and delivered to the District's custodial bank at a market value of at least 102%

-11. Mun icipal Obligations

-perm er this subsection, only registered obligations of the following ag nitted: o Any local agency within the State of California o the State of California gencies are
+Under this subsection, only registered obligations of the following agencies are permitted:

+- o Any local agency within the State of California - the State of California

-Municipal Bonds: Maximum Share of Portfolio: 40% of the Portfolio when adde together with Municipal Notes Maximum Issuer Limit: 20% of the Portfolio Maximum Issue Limit: 10% of original issue amount Maximum Maturity: Not to exceed five (5) years or with a pu within five (5) years of settlement date Minimum Rating: AA- or equivalent by at least one Rating A not lower than A by any Rating Agency It provision
+- Maximum Share of Portfolio: 40% of the Portfolio when added together with Municipal Notes - o Maximum Issuer Limit: 20% of the Portfolio - o Maximum Issue Limit: 10% of original issue amount - Maximum Maturity: Not to exceed five (5) years or with a put provision within five (5) years of settlement date - Minimum Rating: AA- or equivalent by at least one Rating Agency, and not lower than A by any Rating Agency - o Other Restrictions: none

+Municipal Notes:

-- o Other Restrictions: none - Municipal Notes: - Maximum Share of Portfolio: 40% of the Portfolio together with Municipal Bonds - o Maximum Issuer Limit: 20% of the Portfolio - o Maximum Issue limit: 10% of original issue amount - o Maximum Maturity: n/a - Minimum Rating: Notes maturing within 365 days must have a rating of SP-1+ from at least one Rating Agency - o Other Restrictions: none
+- Maximum Share of Portfolio: 40% of the Portfolio together with Municipal Bonds - o Maximum Issuer Limit: 20% of the Portfolio - Maximum Issue limit: 10% of original issue amount - o Maximum Maturity: n/a - Minimum Rating: Notes maturing within 365 days must have a rating of SP-1+ from at least one Rating Agency - Other Restrictions: none

-Investment Placement Investment placement shall be determined by, but not limited to, continual evaluation and projection of market conditions, interest rate trends, cash flow needs, economic data, yield curves, and interest rate forecasts.
+Investment placement shall be determined by, but not limited to, continual evaluation and projection of market conditions, interest rate trends, cash flow needs, economic data, yield curves, and interest rate forecasts.
 Additionally, for investments purchased or sold in the secondary market, best efforts will be made to obtain at least three quotations from Purchasing Entities (as defined below) or obtain timely and verifiable third-party market pricing data for the investment in question.
 The combination of these factors shall determine where, in what denomination, and for what maturity investments are made.